-- (a) Evaluation of Disclosure Controls and Procedures.
-Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of April 29, 2017.
+(a) Evaluation of Disclosure Controls and Procedures.
+Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of July 29, 2017.
 The term "disclosure controls and procedures," as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended ("Exchange Act"), means controls and other procedures of a company that are designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the Securities and Exchange Commission's (SEC) rules and forms.
 Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is accumulated and communicated to the company's management, including its principal executive and principal financial officers, as appropriate to allow timely decisions regarding required disclosure.
 Management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving their objectives and management necessarily applies its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
-Based on the evaluation of our disclosure controls and procedures as of April 29, 2017, our Chief Executive Officer and Chief Financial Officer concluded that, as of such date, our disclosure controls and procedures were effective at the reasonable assurance level. - (b) Changes in Internal Control over Financial Reporting.
+Based on the evaluation of our disclosure controls and procedures as of July 29, 2017, our Chief Executive Officer and Chief Financial Officer concluded that, as of such date, our disclosure controls and procedures were effective at the reasonable assurance level.

+(b) Changes in Internal Control over Financial Reporting.
 On March 10, 2017, we completed the acquisition of Linear Technology Corporation (Linear).
-Excluding goodwill and intangible assets resulting from the Acquisition, Linear represented \$2.5 billion and \$1.8 billion of our consolidated total and net assets, respectively, as of April 29, 2017 and \$147.5 million of our consolidated revenues and a net loss of \$155.0 million for the three- and six- months ended April 29, 2017.
-See a discussion of the Acquisition in the Notes to the Consolidated Financial Statements at Note 15 Acquisitions, of this Quarterly Report on Form 10-Q. We are in the process of integrating Linear into our systems and control environment as of April 29, 2017.
-Subject to the foregoing, no changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) have occurred during the quarter ended April 29, 2017 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-Management intends to exclude Linear from its assessment of the Company's internal control over financial reporting for fiscal 2017.
-This exclusion is consistent with guidance issued by the SEC that an assessment of a recently acquired business may be omitted from Management's report on internal control over financial reporting in the year of acquisition.
+This acquisition represents a material change in the internal control over financial reporting since management's last assessment of effectiveness.
+As this acquisition occurred in the second quarter of fiscal 2017, management expects to exclude Linear from its assessment of internal control over financial reporting as of October 28, 2017.
+This exclusion is in accordance with the SEC guidance that an assessment of a recently acquired business may be omitted from the scope of management's assessment in the year of acquisition.
+Total and net assets of Linear as of July 29, 2017, excluding goodwill and other intangible assets, which will be included in management's assessment of internal control over financial reporting as of October 28, 2017 were approximately \$823.7 million and \$96.2 million.
+Total revenues of Linear were \$368.6 million and \$516.1 million in the three- and nine-month periods ended July 29, 2017.
+See a discussion of the Acquisition in the Notes to the Consolidated Financial Statements at Note 15 Acquisitions, of this Quarterly Report on Form 10-Q. We are in the process of integrating Linear into our systems and control environment as of July 29, 2017.
+Subject to the foregoing, no changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) occurred during the quarter ended July 29, 2017 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.